dfisch/string-calculator/README.md

 1) Given a single positive whole number in a string, return the number
 2) Given 2 comma delimited numbers, return the sum
 3) Given multiple comma delimited numbers, return the sum
+4) Allow new line delimited string instead of commas